Transverse engine: Postwar use

 The Lamborghini Miura used a transverse mid-mounted 4.0-litre V12.
 This configuration was unheard of in 1965, but became more common in the following decades, with cars such as the Lancia Montecarlo, Noble M12, Toyota MR2, Pontiac Fiero, and first-generation Honda NSX using such a powertrain design.

 The Land Rover LR2 Freelander, along with all Volvo models from 1998 on (including V8 models), employ a transversely-mounted engine in order to increase passenger space inside the vehicle.
 This has also allowed for improved safety in a frontal impact, due to more longitudinal engine compartment space being created.
 The result is a larger front crumple zone.

-Transverse engines have also been widely used in buses.
+Transverse engines have been widely used in buses.
 In the United States, they were offered in the early 1930s by Twin Coach and used with limited success in Dwight Austin's Pickwick Nite-Coach.
 Transverse bus engines first appeared widely in the Yellow Coach 719, using Dwight Austin's V-drive; they continued in common use until the 1990s, though shorter V-configuration engines in a longitudinal "T-drive" configuration became common in the 1960s.
-Transverse engines were also used in the British Leyland Atlantean, in many transit buses, and in nearly all modern double decker buses.
-They have also been widely used by Scania, MAN, Volvo and Renault's bus divisions.
+Transverse engines were used in the British Leyland Atlantean, in many transit buses, and in nearly all modern double decker buses.
+They have been widely used by Scania, MAN, Volvo and Renault's bus divisions.